 |Moro Blood Orange Tree 5 Gal|

 Citrus sinensis.
 For Moro blood orange fruit to ripen properly, plant it in front of a stone wall.
 The retained heat will help ripening in early spring.
 Moro blood orange trees must be planted in a lot of sun to develop the sugars that make their fruit so appealing in salads and so rich in color.
 The tart juice has a fresh raspberry flavor.
 An amazing public garden south of San Francisco, Filoli, grew this citrus tree to perfection on a decomposed granite terrace.
 The space was a long rectangle, with weeping Camperdown elms at each end.
 Five blood orange trees were grown in terra cotta pots around each weeping elm, forming a double pentangle.
 Sublime.
 As of January 2014, the Moros are fully branched and bushy, about 2' tall, 1/2" caliper trunk.
 Grown on dwarfing rootstock.
 Shipped in 3' x 1' x 1' braced containers.

 |Trovita Sweet Orange Tree 5 Gal|

 Citrus sinensis.
 Get a jump start on those sweet Trovita oranges with a 5 gal specimen.
-Well-developed trees, about 2.5' tall,sturdy main caliper about 5/8" thick, about size of photo as of January 2014.
+Well-developed trees, about 2.5' tall, sturdy main caliper about 5/8" thick, larger than photo as of March 2014.
 Grown on dwarfing rootstock.
 Shipped in 3' x 1' x 1' boxes.